testingchief/auto-generate-wishes/README.md

 Fetch a random image from Unsplash using a search query and add custom text to the image.

 To run the script, run this command.
-> python3 scripts/generate-wishes.py 'birthday' 'UNSPLASH_KEY' 'SENDER_NAME' ' '
+> python3 scripts/generate-wishes.py 'birthday' 'UNSPLASH_KEY' 'SENDER_NAME' 'birthday.csv'

 > python3 scripts/generate-wishes.py 'anniversary' 'UNSPLASH_KEY' 'SENDER_NAME' 'Happy anniversary!!!'